ARTISTRY FROM THE PAST

 Hollycraft was a family business founded around 1936-1938 and based in New York City.
 Not only did the company manufacture its own brand of costume jewelry, but they also manufactured jewelry for other popular brands at the time, such as Weiss.
 Hollycraft jewelry is known for its use of pastel-colored rhinestones and vivid colors.
 Hollycraft was sold in 1970 and stayed in business for 10 additional years before it closed.

 The brother duo of Joseph and Louis Mazer started the jewelry company Mazer Brothers in 1927 in New York City.
 Mazer Brothers began making stunning costume jewelry at affordable prices.
 They hired former Cartier designer Marcel Boucher to work for their brand in the 1930s.
-In 1946, Joseph Mazer went on to establish his own company under the name Joseph J. Mazer & Co., eventually shortening it to Jomaz.
-Joseph Mazer passed away in the 1960s, and the company briefly passed through some family members hands before ending production in 1981.
+In 1950, Joseph Mazer went on to establish his own company under the name Joseph J. Mazer & Co., eventually shortening it to JOMAZ.
+Joseph Mazer passed away in the 1960s, and the company briefly passed through some family members hands before ending production in the 1970s.

 Juliana